Frequently Asked Questions

 Can I submit work-in-progress for a pre-check before formal submission?

 Yes.
-The free Pre-Submission Scorer (https://scienceaijournal.com/scorer) takes only a title, abstract, and 3–8 keywords and returns a Tier 1–5 acceptance probability calibrated against real academic acceptance rates, plus the detected scientific field and identified research gaps.
-No signup required, unlimited use.
+The Pre-Submission Scorer (https://scienceaijournal.com/scorer) takes only a title, abstract, and 3–8 keywords and returns a Tier 1–5 acceptance probability calibrated against real academic acceptance rates, plus the detected scientific field and identified research gaps.
+It runs on credits — create a free account and you get 25 credits to start; each Pre-Check costs 15 credits.

 What article types are accepted?